My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 - Similar miracles have been happening all over the world throughout history

-- In each of these miracles which happened in different places, samples of blood were analysed and the DNA from them all matched
+- In each of these miracles which occurred in different places, samples of blood were analysed and the DNA from them all matched

-- Countless scientists have verified these findings and haven’t been able to provide an explanation for them
+- Countless scientists have verified these findings and haven’t been able to explain them

 I told him that what he was saying was intriguing and that this would be very interesting if we could:

-- Date the samples to verify they are as old as the purported miracles and that they really came from events in different periods of history
+- Date the samples to verify they are as old as the purported miracles and that they indeed came from events in different periods of history

-- Know that the DNA from these samples coming from different places and times really were identical
+- Know that the DNA from these samples coming from different places and times were actually identical

 Unfortunately for him, there were no reputable sources to match these claims.

-In fact, even the Wikipedia page for this miracle contradicts what I was told.
+In fact, even the Wikipedia page for this miracle contradicts what he said.
 There was no mention of any other similar miracles, of any DNA testing done and that this sample was only verified by two scientists.

 To reuse Hume’s line of thinking: